infeeeee/kimai-widget/README.md

 # kimai-widget

 Rainmeter skin for [Kimai](http://www.kimai.org/), the open source self hosted timetracker.
-This skin uses my kimai-cmd program.
+Rainmeter is a desktop customization tool for Windows.
+More info and download: [rainmeter.net](https://www.rainmeter.net/) This skin uses my kimai-cmd program.
 The executable included in the .rmskin package, but the source code of that project is here: [kimai-cmd](https://github.com/infeeeee/kimai-cmd).
 To use this widget you have to install Kimai first on a server!
 More info on Kimai: